The Dark Knight (soundtrack): Awards

 The soundtrack was awarded the Grammy Award for Best Score Soundtrack for Visual Media in February 2009.
 Later in May, the soundtrack won a Classical BRIT Award for Best Soundtrack.
-It was disqualified for consideration for that year's Oscars, as the Academy ruled there were more names listed as composers than they permit.
-The score won other several awards, including "Best Music" at the Saturn Awards.
+It was first disqualified for consideration for that year's Oscars, as the Academy ruled there were more names listed as composers than they permit, a decision that then later was reversed.
+The score won several other awards, including "Best Music" at the Saturn Awards.